Scrum for Data Science

 Alternatively, Jeff and Alex defined a new framework in 2019 specifically aimed for data science teams.

 Data Driven Scrum incorporates some of the key concepts of Scrum, and also addresses the key challenges that arise when using Scrum in a data science context.

-- Review the general concept of agile data science
+- Understand general concept of agile data science